-Maximum Residual Disinfectant Level Goal or MRDLG: The level of disinfectant in drinking water below which there is no known or expected risk to health.
-MRDLG's allow for a margin of safety.
+Maximum Residual Disinfectant Level Goal or MRDLG: The level of disinfectant in drinking water below which there is no known of expected risk to health.
+MRDLGs allow for a margin of safety.

 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.